xfuentes/smart-video-processor/README.md

 ## 1) Installation

-This application depends on FFmpeg and MKVToolNix.
+This application depends on FFmpeg and MKVToolNix (preferably release-95.0 and above).

 ### a) Ubuntu Linux
+As debian package:
   ```shell
     sudo apt-get install mkvtoolnix ffmpeg
     sudo dpkg -i ./smart-video-processor_0.2.0_amd64.deb
   ```
+As snap just go to the *Application Center* and search for *Smart Video Processor*

 ### b) Windows 10 or later

 Install MKVToolNix (https://www.matroska.org/downloads/mkvtoolnix.html)
-and FFmpeg (https://ffmpeg.org/) you can get the binaries from: https://www.gyan.dev/ffmpeg/builds/
+and FFmpeg (https://ffmpeg.org/) you can get the binaries from: https://www.gyan.dev/ffmpeg/builds/ Run the Smart.Video.Processor-1.3.3.Setup.exe it will install and add a desktop shortcut.

 ## 2) Set your preferences